doomguy/chimera/README.md

 This is Python!
 ```

-Please note: Some other examples for other languages need some more work to run.
+Please note: Examples for other languages may need some more work to run.
 See the README.md in the respective example folder.

 ### Usage
 For new scripts follow these simple steps: